Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 EvtRisingFalling = GPIO_MODE_EVT_RISING_FALLING, // 双边沿事件

-These values might look like scattered integers, but they actually follow the encoding rules defined by the STM32F1 series registers.
-The GPIO configuration registers (CRL and CRH) of the STM32F1 allocate 4 configuration bits for each pin, where the upper 2 bits are the configuration (CNF) and the lower 2 bits are the mode (MODE).
-To express these configurations uniformly at the software level, the HAL library designed its own encoding scheme, which is then converted internally inside HAL_GPIO_Init().
+These values look like scattered integers, but they actually follow the encoding rules of the STM32F1 series register definitions.
+The STM32F1 GPIO configuration registers (CRL and CRH) allocate 4 configuration bits for each pin, where the upper 2 bits are configuration (CNF) and the lower 2 bits are mode (MODE).
+To express these configurations uniformly at the software level, the HAL library designed its own encoding scheme and then performs the conversion inside HAL_GPIO_Init().

-For our LED project, we chose GPIO_MODE_OUTPUT_PP, which is push-pull output mode.
-Push-pull output means there are two MOSFETs inside the pin working alternately—one responsible for pulling the level high, and the other for pulling it low.
-This structure can actively drive both high and low levels with relatively strong drive capability, making it the most commonly used general-purpose output mode.
-In contrast, there is open-drain output (GPIO_MODE_OUTPUT_OD), which only has the ability to pull low; to output a high level, an external pull-up resistor is required.
-Open-drain output is typically used for I2C communication or scenarios requiring wired-OR logic—there's absolutely no need for such complexity in LED control.
+For our LED project, we chose GPIO_MODE_OUTPUT_PP, which is the push-pull output mode.
+Push-pull output means there are two MOS transistors working alternately inside the pin—one responsible for pulling the level high, one for pulling it low.
+This structure can actively drive both high and low levels with relatively strong driving capability, making it the most common general-purpose output mode.
+In contrast is open-drain output (GPIO_MODE_OUTPUT_OD), which only has the ability to pull down; to output a high level, an external pull-up resistor is required.
+Open-drain is typically used for I2C communication or scenarios requiring wired-OR logic; controlling an LED doesn't need such complexity.

 The Pull Field: That Silent Resistor

 The Pull field controls the internal pull-up and pull-down resistors of the pin.
-Every GPIO pin on the STM32 integrates a pull-up resistor and a pull-down resistor internally, which can be enabled via software.
-These three optional values are very simple:
+Each GPIO pin on the STM32 integrates a pull-up resistor and a pull-down resistor that can be enabled via software.
+These three optional values are simple:

 enum class PullPush : uint32_t {